Wednesday, January 13, 2016

 The second novel I read was My Sister's Keeper by Jodi Picoult.
 As I mentioned in this post, "the first book I read from Jodi Picoult was Keeping Faith, which was part of an assignment for an Abnormal Psychology class.
 Other books I've read and liked by Jodi Picoult: Nineteen Minutes, The Tenth Circle, Sing You Home, Handle With Care, Plain Truth, and Picture Perfect.
-Jodi Picoult often writes complicated, rich stories, which often pose ethical questions.
-(Right up my alley)."
+Jodi Picoult often writes complicated, rich stories, which often pose ethical questions."

-As I said here, My Sister's Keeper "was sad as I expected.
-It was also touching, thought-provoking, and profound.
-I enjoy the depth of Jodi Picoult's characters and the intricacy of her plots."
+My Sister's Keeper was touching, thought-provoking, and profound.
+I enjoy the depth of Jodi Picoult's characters and the intricacy of her plots.
 I plan to watch the movie soon.

 I'm currently reading Station Eleven by Emily St. John Mandel.
 So far, it's gripping.

 I'm looking for lists of "read the books before they're made into movies" for 2016.
 This is an ongoing project of mine.
 I already mentioned being eager to see Me Before You being released this year.
 I'm looking forward to seeing Allegiant part 1, The BFG with my kids (I wrote a short review of those books here), and The Girl on the Train (review here).

 *Reading for 15 minutes a day is a goal I set in 2015.
 I am aiming for 15 minutes a day again this year.
 See my Goal-Setting 2016 post here.